A new contraflow bus plan for Dublin city centre came into effect.

 The objectives of the new plan were to improve the environment, to put more passengers on buses and out of their cars, and to speed up traffic flow in the city and put an end to traffic jams.
 Although the new bus lane was only about 250 metres long, CIE said that its value would be of much greater proportion than its length.
 Plans were underway to extend the "contraflow" scheme to other areas.

-An RTÉ News report by Michael Walsh broadcast on 24 March 1980.
+An RTÉ News report broadcast on 24 March 1980.
 The reporter is Michael Walsh